HamadAlsoghayer/Tables/README.md

 5. run command ./vendor/bin/sail up
 6. run command ./vendor/bin/sail artisan migrate --seed

+## Laravel Sail
+Sail is a wrapper for docker-compose that provides the appropriate configurations and makes buiding the app easy.

-application should be up and running
+application should be up and running.

-after this initial set up, anytime you need to start the app `'docker-compose up'` command  will be able to start everything.
+after this initial set up, anytime you need to start the app `'docker-compose up'` command  will be able to start everything(try using `sail up` instead).

+## Automated Testing
-## `'./vendor/bin/sail test'`
+### `'./vendor/bin/sail test'`
-This commands runs all unit and feature tests that have been implemented
+This commands runs all unit and feature tests that have been implemented.

+#### NOTE: I implmented a second pgsql container dedicated for automated testing to avoid wiping development db.
+check .env.testing for testing configs, container name pgsql_test.
+## Authentication
+User authentication is done through issuing and verifying api tokens.
+Laravel Sanctum was used for handling tokens, it is closely similar to JWTs.

+## Caching
+Used redis container for caching.

 ## Algorithm for choosing required table

- 1. requests takes group `size`
+ 1. requests takes group `size`.
- 2. query all `tables` with `seats` equal to size or greater -> order by ascending -> fetch the first result (it will match the  smallest required seats that exists) -> `$seats`
+ 2. query all `tables` with `seats` equal to size or greater -> order by ascending -> fetch the first result (it will match the  smallest required seats that exists) -> `$seats`.
  3. query all `tables` with `seats` = `$seats` and fetch available time slots.